chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 So.
 Feed.
 Burp.
 Sleep.
 That is one thing I like about the hula-methed for burping, it's hard for them to sleep through it.
 Sometimes they do and its hilarious.

+Note that if he's having trouble sleeping at this point, we found the ergo-baby to basically be cheat-mode.

 #### Swaddling

 Not all babies take to swaddling.
 And we thought Christian was this way.
 He would scream if you tried to move his arms.
 But then the midwife came and swaddled him and stuffed a pacifier in his mouth and put him on his side and he shut the fuck up.
 It was amazing.